 Not only was the South Downs Way a great choice, but I really lucked out on the weather too.
 One week of walking in the UK and only a few drops of rain total.
 I carried a rain jacket for over 100 miles and did not use it once.
 Something quite rare by any kind of British standards…

-walking the South Downs Way – the start
+Walking the South Downs Way – Starting in Winchester

 A trip down memory lane